ACDIVOCATech/bulletchartr/README.md

 As you can see, the bars show the progression along the horizontal-axis presenting the percentage of the yearly target completed.
 Also, along this axis is the percent of the year gone by with a vertical line indicating what exact percentage __"Today"__ is along this percentage.
 It is necessary to use percentages as we have multiple indicators of varying units/parameters for each project!

 The different grey colored bars represent the values of the indicator at "Last Week" and "Last Year".
-The greyscaled bars can represent any qualitative rranges such as "bad - good - excellent" or ____ .
+The grey scaled bars can represent any qualitative ranges such as "bad - good - excellent" or ____ .
 In the near future we will look to expand the capabilities of this package to allow users to specify these qualitative ranges to fit their needs.

 This package, `bulletchartr` is based on visualizing M&E deliverables or "Indicators", however, it can be handy for anyone that depends on monitoring Key Performance Indicators (KPIs) or needs to track progress against different targets.